CoderDojo/cp-local-development/README.md

 ### Docker
 If you have issues setting up, we do have a Docker setup [here](https://hub.docker.com/r/josmas/coderdojo-local-zen/) and [here](https://hub.docker.com/r/butlerx/coderdojo-local-zen/) that might be more useful
 - [josmas](https://hub.docker.com/r/josmas/coderdojo-local-zen/) container is designed for local development
-- [butlerx](https://hub.docker.com/r/butlerx/coderdojo-local-zen/) contaier is designed for testing and auto starts the services and runs e2e tests
+- [butlerx](https://hub.docker.com/r/butlerx/coderdojo-local-zen/) container is designed for testing and auto starts the services and runs e2e tests

 ## Code Setup